Edit the Enterprise DLP Data Filtering Settings

 3. Edit the File Based Settings.

-1. Specify the File Movement Max Latency (sec) for a file upload before an action is taken by Enterprise DLP.
+1. Specify the File Movement Max Latency (sec) for a file forward before an action is taken by Enterprise DLP.

 For inspection of files greater than 20 MB, Palo Alto Networks recommends setting the max latency to greater than 60 seconds.

-2. Specify the Action When Max Latency is Reached (Allow or Block) Enterprise DLP takes if no verdict was received for a file upload due to the upload time exceeding the configured Max Latency.
+2. Specify the Action When Max Latency is Reached (Allow or Block) Enterprise DLP takes if no verdict was received for a file forward due to the file forward time exceeding the configured Max Latency.

 Selecting Block applies only to DLP rules configured to block files.
-This setting doesn’t impact Enterprise DLP data profiles configured to alert when traffic containing sensitive data is scanned.
+This setting does not impact Enterprise DLP data profiles configured to alert when traffic containing sensitive data is scanned.

-3. Specify the Scan Limit Max File Size for Alert (MB) to enforce the maximum file size for file uploads to Enterprise DLP when a DLP rules is configured to Alert.
+3. Specify the Scan Limit Max File Size for Alert (MB) to enforce the maximum file size for file forwarded to Enterprise DLP when a DLP rules is configured to Alert.

-4. Specify the Scan Limit Max File Size for Block (MB) to enforce the maximum file size for files uploaded to the DLP cloud service for inspection.
+4. Specify the Scan Limit Max File Size for Block (MB) to enforce the maximum file size for files forwarded to Enterprise DLP for inspection.

-6. Check (enable) Log Files Not Scanned to generate an alert in the DLP incident when a file can’t be scanned to the DLP cloud service.
+6. Check (enable) Log Files Not Scanned to generate an alert in the DLP incident when Enterprise DLP can't scan a forwarded file.

-7. Specify the Action When Scanning Error Occurred (Alert or Block) when any kind of error occurs that prevents Enterprise DLP from inspecting a file upload and rendering a verdict.
+7. Specify the Action When Scanning Error Occurred (Alert or Block) the NGFW or Prisma Access tenant takes when any kind of error occurs that prevents Enterprise DLP from inspecting a forwarded file and rendering a verdict.

 8. Save.